dolmades/dolmades-cli/README.md

   <img src="shots/firstuse_2.png?raw=true" alt="screen shot 2"/>
 </p>

-A system tray icon indicates the running dolma.
-On left click you can access the run log, on right click you can forcibly terminate the running dolma in case it hangs.
+A system tray icon indicates the running dolmade.
+On left click you can access the run log, on right click you can forcibly terminate the running dolmade in case it hangs.
-The dolma can be removed via the corresponding menu entry.
+The dolmade can be removed via the corresponding menu entry.

 More recipes for dolmades can be downloaded [here](https://github.com/dolmadefiles)

-### Generating a GOG dolma
+### Generating a GOG dolmade

 For this to work you'll need to be registered at [GOG](https://gog.com).
 They offer some items for free so you can test `goglizer` without purchasing a game.
 If you have not done so already obtain the free item "Flight of the Amazon Queen" and verify that it is shown in your personal game collection.
 Retrieve a list of your games using the script `goglizer`:
 ```